 - Child cases: Used to reveal a full list of dependencies, children, and other relationships between data.
 These are typically used for robust lists of data that must be displayed in entirety or in tables (for comparison).

 - Insights: Used to visualize data that reveals trends

-Activity contains the main interactions and activities that the user must do to act on the work.
+The Activity area contains the main interactions and activities that the user must do to act on the work.
 It contains the following:

 - Case lifecycle, also known as stages

-- Assignments, which include the work-to-be done items
+- Tasks, which include the work-to-be done items

-- Taking an Assignment opens the form in place so the user can reference the surrounding page content
+- Taking an task opens the form in place so the user can reference the surrounding page content

-- Some variations of Assignments allow users to add their own tasks and jump to other tasks midflow; this is common for customer service experiences
+- Some variations of tasks allow users to add their own tasks and jump to other tasks midflow; this is common for customer service experiences

-- Once the user cannot take more work, they be returned to the Assignment list.
+- If a user cannot take any more work, they should be returned to the task list

-- Tab panel content such as case details, the activity feed, or lists of cases
+- Tab panel content such as case details, the Pulse feed, or lists of cases

 The Utility Panel appears as an expandable and collapsible region to provide quick access to information that may be relevant to the user.
 It is not intended for in-depth comparison.
 The Utility Panel is an optional part of a case; if a designer chooses no utilities for a case, it will not be presented.
 Rarely, the Utility Panel may have more than one tab of content.
 The Utility Panel contains the following regions: